ROCm/rocRAND/docs/api-reference/cpp-api.rst

 4. Use the results.

 The rocRAND device functions are invoked from inside the user kernel.
-This means the generated numbers can be used right away in the kernel without the need to copy them to the host memory.
+This means the generated numbers can be used immediately in the kernel without copying them to the host memory.

 In the following example, random number generation uses the XORWOW generator.